 - kidney failure

-Poorly controlled diabetes, a history of infections, and having other health conditions all increase the risk of these complications for people with diabetes.
+Poorly controlled diabetes, a history of infections, and having other health conditions all increase the risk of these complications.

 - loss of consciousness